-Foundry is an historic, progressive United Methodist Church that welcomes all, worships passionately, challenges the status quo, and seeks to transform the world through God’s love.
-Drawing upon long-established rituals and spiritualities, Foundry is innovative and pioneering in our efforts to be a place of positive change within Christianity, within our denomination, within ourselves and in the world.
+Foundry is a historic, progressive United Methodist Church that welcomes all, worships passionately, challenges the status quo, and seeks to transform the world through God’s love.
+Drawing upon long-established rituals and spiritualities, we aim to be innovative in our efforts to be a place of positive change within Christianity, within our denomination, within ourselves, and in the world.

 Everything we do begins with Christ.
 We remember how he ministered to the poor, fed the hungry, healed the sick, befriended sinners, welcomed the shunned, and sacrificed himself to save us.
 He rose from the dead and gives us hope.

 Our close proximity to power gives us the chance to speak for the powerless.
 We are mindful that prophets examine themselves closely before sharing their message with the world.